prantlf/bacom/README.md

 The following features are implemented:

 * Registering of the custom element with the provided tag name.
-* Synchronising values of a properties and attributes (reflection).
+* Optionally synchronising values of a properties and attributes (reflection).
 * Rendering the shadow DOM content from a template.
 * Applying common styles by constructible stylesheets.
 * Setting an child element to a property using an ID or an selector.